vackosar/vackosar.github.io/_posts/2022-10-23-Neural-Network-Pruning-Explained.md

 #### Licence and Patents
 Sparsification libraries SparseML are Apache 2 licenced.
-The inference engine is
+But **the inference engine** is
 - patented technology (["to execute in parallel involve computations from multiple layers"](https://patents.justia.com/assignee/neuralmagic-inc))
 - restrictive licence not for production use (["solely for evaluation  use in development and testing environments, and not for production use."](https://github.com/neuralmagic/deepsparse/blob/main/LICENSE-NEURALMAGIC))